OEDA 2022 Annual Excellence Awards – Call for Nominations

-There are no longer separate sub-categories based on the size of a community.
+There are no sub-categories based on the size of a community.
 Rather, the community’s or organization’s resources relative to the project or campaign will be considered when evaluating the project.
 Criteria such as total organization staff, organization’s budget, project budget, internal staff allocated for the submitted project and use of consultants will be considered.

 Excellence in Workforce Development

 This award recognizes unique approaches to any aspect of workforce development and recognizes a person or organization that has developed innovative practices and programs.
 The strategy(ies) should provide direction, guidance, and motivation to Ohio’s workforce and business community and demonstrate an impact in meeting the workforce needs or overcoming the challenges in a specific community/region, industry, population or the state as a whole.